juliiine/cygogne-mirror/README.md

-# Cygogne Gentoo Mirror
+# Juline Mirrors Infrastructure

+Name have changed !
+Juline.tech is here !

 Available languages :

 [Français](https://github.com/juliiine/cygogne-mirror/blob/main/README_FR.md)
 [English](https://github.com/juliiine/cygogne-mirror/blob/main/README.md)

-This repo describes how to set my mirror for Arch or Gentoo, and also show how to create a mirror for these.
+This repo describes how to set my mirrors for Arch or Gentoo, and also show how to create a mirror for these.
 Specifics things to know about my server where is the mirrors :

 - 1Gbits bandwith fiber edition.